wombleton/gitlaw-nz/acts/E/Education Act 1989.md

     *   (k) the person is an agent of an institution (as that term is defined in [section 249(1)][783]) when the person is not.

-    (2) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000\.

-    Section 292A: inserted, on 30 August 2011, by [section 42][1707] of the Education Amendment Act 2011 (2011 No 66).
+    Section 292A: inserted, on 30 August 2011, by [section 42][1708] of the Education Amendment Act 2011 (2011 No 66).

+    Section 292A(2): amended, on 4 October 2013, by [regulation 3(1)][1636] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 292B Liability of body corporate and directors in respect of false representations